-The AP Music Theory course is designed to develop a student's ability to aurally and visually analyze the basic concepts and processes of music.
-This is achieved by incorporating lessons, assignments and creative projects that cultivate aural skills, traditional harmony, composition and analytical skills.
+The AP Music Theory course is an advanced level music theory class designed to develop a student's ability to aurally, visually, verbally, and compositionally analyze and demonstrate the concepts and processes of music through the 21st century.
+This is achieved by incorporating lessons, assignments, creative projects that cultivate Aural skills, traditional harmony, composition, and analytical skills.